-Hannah Najar is regional program manager for Go Digital ASEAN, based in The Asia Foundation’s Cambodia office.
+Hannah Najar is regional program manager for Go Digital ASEAN, based in The Asia Foundation’s Malaysia office.
 She oversees day-to-day management of Go Digital ASEAN, a regional initiative designed to equip up to 200,000 micro and small enterprises and underemployed youth across all 10 ASEAN member states.

 Hannah serves as a board member for the Khmer Vulnerability Aid Organization (KVAO), a non-governmental organization easing the integration into society of people who were admitted to the United States as refugees and are deported to Cambodia.

 Education: Bachelor’s degree in Political Science and Economics from Union College (NY)